 A week ago I wrote an extended post on Sinclair Broadcasting Group's attempts to dominate local television news.
 (WTOV in Steubenville is a Sinclair-owned station.)
 Here are a couple of additional articles.

 The New York Times continued its coverage of Sinclair with a report on Sinclair's requirement that local stations run . . .

 Sinclair (owner of local TV station WTOV) buys Tribune Media and its 42 stations including the WGN America network

 Sinclair Broadcasting, which owns TV channels in Steubenville, recently purchased Tribune Media.
 From the New York Times earlier this week:

-Already the largest owner of local television stations in the United States, Sinclair said Monday that it had agreed to buy Tribune Media for $3.9 billion, beating out other suitors . . .
+Already the largest owner of local television stations in the United States, Sinclair said Monday that it had agreed to buy Tribune Media for $3.9 billion, beating out . . .